AAAAAAidan/Simple-Library/README.md

     mvn spring-boot:run

+Alternatively, you can use the following to more closely simulate the web deployment process.

+    rm -r target
+    mvn package -DskipTests
+    java -jar target/*.jar

 ### Technical Overview

 * Contains 6 JPA entity models (Book, Author, Subject, Catalog, Account, AuthGroup), 4 many-to-many join tables, and two generic models (FileData, ResponseMessage).
 Getters, setters, and constructors are generated using Lombok.
 Validation is done through the associated controllers.